sensei-hacker/inavwiki/Building-custom-firmware.md

 You need a working development environment.
 There is [build environment documentation](https://github.com/iNavFlight/inav/tree/master/docs/development) for the major platforms (Linux, MacOS, Windows).
 This documentation tends to quickly become obsolete as compiler versions evolve (as will this page:).
 In particular, using contemporary compiler version (e.g. as of June 2017, `arm-none-eabi-gcc` 6.3.\*) is recommended, as a contemporary compiler  will most likely match that being used by iNav developers.
 For example, the [Building in Ubuntu](https://github.com/iNavFlight/inav/blob/master/docs/development/Building%20in%20Ubuntu.md) document is completely out of date; a modern Linux distribution (Ubuntu or Fedora current release) will provide a contemporary (good) compiler without having to use 3rd party repositories.
 Arch Linux may provide the opposite problem, its (June 2017) offering `arm-none-eabi-gcc` 7.1.\* creates larger hex files than the 6.3 series, and downgrading may be recommended.
 If in doubt, please ask on the [RC Groups thread](https://www.rcgroups.com/forums/showthread.php?2495732-Cleanflight-iNav-%28navigation-rewrite%29-project) for advice.

+Note that the above version numbers are going to be completely obsolete as you read this article.

 ## Virtual Machine Environment

 A step by step guide to creating a virtual machine as an Inav build environment is described in the wiki  [[Making a new Virtualbox to make your own INAV]].
 While the instructions are slanted towards Windows and Virtualbox, they are applicable to any OS and virtualisation engine.